meet João— with no filters

 I love sushi, chocolate, cooking, travelling, videogames, TV shows, books, good conversations, foreign cities, live music, and people who make the world feel wider.

 I'm intense, yes.
-But I'm warm.
-I'm playful.
+But I'm also warm, affectionate and playful.
+I pay attention.
 And I'm much easier to talk to than a page called "with no filters" may suggest.

 Why does this exist?